Autonomous UAV Navigation

 1. Create a Project

 To begin modeling a system we need to make a project.
-Projects are used to design component-based systems, generate and run code based on your design.
+Projects are used to design component-based systems.
 Let's get started!

 - Go to Projects and click New Project